Lilyjjo/RACE-ANSWERS-SEPARATE/RACE-9.md

 **Note**: All 8 questions in this RACE are based on the below contracts.
 This is the same contracts you will see for all the 8 questions in this RACE.
 The question is below the shown contracts.

+**Additional Note**: The code in this quiz uses an older version of OpenZeppelin's Ownable.sol which uses the contract creator as the initial owner of the contract.

 ```
 // SPDX-License-Identifier: MIT
 pragma solidity 0.8.7;